Mvgnu/smplat/docs/billing/reconciliation.md

 ## Statement Ingestion

 - The `StripeStatementIngestionService` pulls Stripe balance transactions for the prior seven days, walking Stripe pagination cursors to guarantee idempotent reprocessing.
+- Durable checkpoints are stored in `billing_sync_cursors`, keyed by workspace, processor, and object type.
+Each sync compares Stripe `updated_at` values to skip transactions that have not changed since the last pass.
 - Transactions are matched to invoices through charge metadata (`invoice_id`, `workspace_id`) and stored with normalized gross, fee, and net amounts.
 Existing statements are updated in-place if Stripe adjusts the payload.
 - Transactions without a resolvable workspace or orphaned removals are preserved in `processor_statement_staging` for manual triage instead of being silently skipped.

 ## Reconciliation Runs

-- The `BillingLedgerReconciliationWorker` triggers statement ingestion and dispute syncs on each sweep and captures pagination cursors so subsequent runs continue from the last successful checkpoint.
+- The `BillingLedgerReconciliationWorker` triggers statement ingestion and dispute syncs on each sweep and leverages the durable cursor table so subsequent runs continue from the last successful checkpoint per workspace.
 - Each sweep opens a run with status `running`.
 Upon completion the worker records `completed_at`, persists a JSON note summarizing counts (persisted, updated, staged, removed, disputes, cursor), and flips the run status to `completed`.
 Failures are committed with `status="failed"` and error context for observability.
+- Run notes now include an array of `{ workspace_id, next_cursor }` objects reflecting the cursor values returned by each ingestion call.
+The dashboard surfaces this metadata alongside counts so operators can see which workspace last advanced.
 - The helper `reconcile_statements` evaluates persisted statements, incrementing `matched_transactions` for invoices with successful linkage and logging discrepancies when invoices are missing.

 ## Dispute Automation